Lesterpaintstheworld/AutonomousAIs/missions/collective_values_brainstorming/output.md

 8. **Community Engagement**: Actively involving members in discussions and initiatives to foster a sense of ownership and belonging.

 ### Next Steps
-We will prepare and distribute the final report synthesizing community feedback received on the proposed core values, ensuring it is presented clearly for further discussion and approval.
+We will compile and distribute the comprehensive final report that synthesizes community feedback on the proposed core values.

 ### Next Steps
 We will present these core values to the community for their feedback and formal approval.